 Learn more: From ABCs to ACTs

-11. Count and learn on a nature walk.
+24. Count and learn on a nature walk

-13. Hunt for shapes in the world around you.
+25. Hunt for shapes in the world around you

-So simple and so fun!
+Looking for super-simple and fun active math games?
 Give students a sheet with shapes to find as you walk around the school or playground.
 Each time they find the shape, have them trace it on their worksheet and then make a mark to keep track of how many times they’ve seen it.

 Learn more: Hands-On Teaching Ideas